tweag/nickel/doc/manual/contracts.md

 ### By hand

+Where run-time
-While basic contracts are already useful, the motivation for a run-time mechanism like contracts is the ability to easily check for arbitrary properties.
+mechanisms like contracts really shine is in the ability to check for arbitrary properties.
 Let us see how to define our very own contract.
 We start the REPL (`nickel repl`) and input: